ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 What's compelling about this is that Java's a nice language.
 How do you do the compilation to, say, Flash?

-*It's different or each platform; it translates to legible actionscript, then compiles a swf.
+*It's different on each platform; it translates to legible actionscript, then compiles a swf.
 It compiles into obfuscated Javascript, so it doesn't work that way always.*